 - Acrylic modules are available in a wide range of shapes, sizes, and colors.

-Fiberglass shower modules are made of a mix of polyester resin and woven glass fibers.
-The mixture is then poured or sprayed into a mold to form a seamless shape.
+A mix of polyester resin and woven glass fibers compose fiberglass shower modules.
+It is then poured or sprayed into a mold that forms a seamless shape.

-Fiberglass is often referred to as gel coat.
+Another way to identify fiberglass is gel coat.
 The gel coating consists of a thin layer of shiny, smooth material applied over a reinforced fiberglass base.